 He has also had nine different players win tournaments as individuals: Ben Wescoe ‘10, Tom McCarthy ‘11, Sam Bernstein ‘14 (2), Joe Willis ‘16, Li Wang ‘17, Will Bernstein ’18, Eoin Leonard ’19 (4), James Nicholas ’19 (5) and Paul Stankey '21.

-"I am very proud of the team’s academic and golfing achievements during the past six years.
-They earn a team GPA among the highest in the nation while establishing themselves as one of the strongest programs in the northeast.
-Most recently, the players completed a very successful year where they finished ranked 72 in the country and all sorts of franchise scoring records were broken—in addition to having three Academic All-Americans," Sheehan said.
+"I am very proud of the team’s academic and golfing achievements.
+They earn a team GPA among the highest in the nation while establishing themselves as one of the strongest programs in the Northeast," Sheehan said.

 Sheehan lives in New Haven with his wife, Amy Terry Sheehan '98, who played lacrosse for the Bulldogs, and his daughters, Lucy (July, 2008), Annabel (January, 2011) and Caroline (March, 2016).